-If you take lithium you should not drink too many caffeine containing drinks such as tea and coffee since this may reduce your lithium levels.
+If you take lithium you should not drink too many drinks such as tea and coffee since this may reduce your lithium levels.
 Some vegetables such as artichokes and celery may do the same if eaten in large amounts.

 Selenium, folic acid (folate) and tryptophan are substances which have all been implicated in keeping one’s mood stable.

 Tryptophan is needed to make serotonin.
 However, it is not clear how good they are when taken as supplements and you should seek medical advice if you want to use such supplements.